IgnjatMarko/React-Starter-Repo/README.md

 Make sure not to commit your `.env` file to version control to keep sensitive information secure.

+## Tips

+Do not forget to run scripts `npm run lint` and `npm run format` to check your code and format it.

 ## Build and Deployment